Amitriptyline is FDA approved medication to treat depression in adults.

 The non-FDA approved indications are anxiety, post-traumatic stress disorder, insomnia, chronic pain (diabetic neuropathy, fibromyalgia), irritable bowel syndrome, interstitial cystitis (bladder pain syndrome), migraine prophylaxis, postherpetic neuralgia, and sialorrhea.

 Amitriptyline is in the tricyclic antidepressant (TCA) drug classification and acts by blocking the reuptake of both serotonin and norepinephrine neurotransmitters.
 The three-ring central structure, along with a side chain, is the basic structure of tricyclic antidepressants.
-Amitriptyline is a tertiary amine and has strong affinities for alpha-adrenergic, histamine (H1), and muscarinic (M1) receptors.
+Amitriptyline is a tertiary amine and has strong binding affinities for alpha-adrenergic, histamine (H1), and muscarinic (M1) receptors.
 It is more sedating and has increased anticholinergic properties compared to other TCAs.

 Like other antidepressants, the onset of therapeutic action typically begins at approximately 2 to 4 weeks.